zuki/tock/doc/reference/trd-syscalls.md

 the callback function.
 The `application data` argument is a parameter that an application passes in and the kernel passes back in callbacks unmodified.

+A passed callback MUST be valid until the next invocation of `subscribe` with the same syscall and driver identifier.
+When userspace invokes subscribe, the kernel MUST cancel all pending callbacks for that driver and syscall identifier: it MUST NOT invoke the previous callback after the call to subscribe, and MUST NOT invoke the new callback for events that occurred before the call to subscribe.

+Note that these semantics
+create a period over which callbacks might be lost: any callbacks that were pending when `subscribe` was called will not be invoked.
+On one hand, losing callbacks can create strange behavior in userspace.
+On the other, ensuring correctness is difficult.
+If the pending callbacks are invoked on the old function, there is a safety/liveness issue; this means that a callback function must exist after it has been removed, and so for safety may need to be static (exist for the lifetime of the process).
+Therefore, to allow dynamic callbacks, a callback can't be invoked after it's unregistered.

+At the same time, invoking the new callback in response to prior events has its own correctness issues.
+For example, suppose that userspace registers a callback for receiving a certain type of event (e.g., a rising edge on a GPIO pin).
+It then changes the type of event (to falling edge) and registers a new callback.
+Invoking the new callback on the previous events will be incorrect.

+If userspace requires that it not lose any callbacks, it should not re-subcribe and instead use some form of userspace dispatch.

 4.3 Command (Class ID: 2)
 ---------------------------------